openstack-archive/tricircle/doc/source/api_v1.rst

 ===
 A pod represents a region in Keystone.
 When operating a pod, the Tricircle decides the correct endpoints to send request based on the region of the pod.
-Considering the 2-layers architecture of the Tricircle, we also have two kinds of pods: top pod and bottom pod.
+Considering the architecture of the Tricircle, we have two kinds of pods: pod for central Neutron and pod for local Neutron.

 +------------------+---------+-----------------------------------+------------------------+
 |**GET**           |/pods    |                                   |Retrieve Pod List       |
 +------------------+---------+-----------------------------------+------------------------+

-This fetches all the pods including top pod and bottom pod(s).
+This fetches all the pods, including pod for central Neutron and pod(s) for local Neutron.

 Normal Response Code: 200

 **Response**

-Pods contains a list of pod instance whose attributes are described in the following table.
+Pods contains a list of pod instances whose attributes are described in the following table.

 +-----------+-------+---------------+-----------------------------------------------------+